 Like most progressive conditions, the best time to seek treatment for hallux rigidus is early on.
 Speak to your doctor if you notice pain, swelling, or stiffness in your big toe or if activities that require toe flexibility become difficult.

 With a proactive approach to foot wellness, you may be able to avoid foot surgery and a lengthy recovery.
-With proper shoes and the use of supportive hallux rigidus insoles, you can remediate the discomfort and reduce the cartilage and joint damage of this condition.
+With proper shoes and the use of supportive hallux rigidus orthotics, you can remediate the discomfort and reduce the cartilage and joint damage of this condition.

 Comments will be approved before showing up.